MASTITIS AND SORE BREASTS

 - Continue to rest and drink plenty of fluids.

 - Continue to nurse.
 Hand express or pump (gently, try not to overdo this) if your baby is unwilling or unable to feed on the affected side.
+If unable to pump or feed from the affected breast, use ice to reduce inflammation until you are able to breastfeed or pump.

 - Discuss using therapeutic ultrasound (TUS) with your healthcare provider.
 If TUS is available in your area, it may be helpful to relieve edema (swelling and extra fluid in the breast) and reduce inflammation.
 Many areas do not have this technology available, and the evidence for TUS is not very strong.